LeetLLM

 1git add .gitignore .gitattributes 2git commit -m "chore: initial AI project skeleton with safe .gitignore and LFS"

-You now have a repo that can be cloned anywhere without immediately leaking keys or filling the disk with 7 GB of unneeded model files.
+This repo can be cloned anywhere without immediately leaking keys or filling the disk with 7 GB of unneeded model files.

 The eval that must travel with the code

-Place the three-row support-ticket evaluation file that the rest of the curriculum will reuse.
+Place the three-row access-request evaluation file that the rest of the curriculum will reuse.

-Name it eval/support_tickets.jsonl and commit it.
 This tiny file is the contract.
-Every later chapter (Python scorer, NumPy tensor experiments, PyTorch training loop, RAG pipeline, agent) will be measured against these three rows first.
+Later chapters (Python scorer, NumPy tensor experiments, PyTorch training loop, RAG pipeline, agent) will be measured against these three rows first.

 The pre-commit gate that protects the score

-Create a tiny executable that the pre-commit hook will run.
+Create a tiny executable that the pre-commit hook and clean-clone reproduction command will run.

 Test it.